vrv501/go-repo/docs/notes/11_channels.md

   val, ok := <-c // ok is false if c is closed by sender for i := range c{} // recieved values from channel until its closed. then loop is auto terminated
   ```
+- Closing, writing to already closed buffered or unbuffered channel causes panic.
+Reading from already closed buffered returns whatever values are left in the channel or zero value if nothing is present.
+Reading from already close unbuffered channel returns zero value of the channel
+- comma ok idion works when reading from channel to determine if channel is open or closed, ok returns false when channel is closed
+- Raed/write on nil channel will hang. close will cause panic
 - select lets you wait on multiple channels.
 The case however is chosen at random
   ```go
   select {